- Battle of Anzio during the Second World War -

 Ronald Sydney Turner 2nd Btn.
 North Satffordshire Regiment (d.8th Feb 1944)

 Ronald Turner served with the British Army.
 I have his unissued dogtags, made in preparation for deployment to the Far East and would love to get them home to his family.
 I am happy to cover all costs.
-If you are a family member or can put me in touch with them please get in touch.Update: Unfortunately The Wartime Memories Project are no longer in touch with Dan, his website, facebook page and email have all ceased to function.
+If you are a family member or can put me in touch with them please get in touch.Update: Unfortunately The Wartime Memories Project has lost touch with Dan, his website, facebook page and email have all ceased to function.
 But if you can add any details about the person listed, please use the add to record link below.

 Dan